-Through the CFATS process, the Cybersecurity and Infrastructure Security Agency (CISA) determines whether or not a facility is high-risk; assigns the facility a tier level of 1, 2, 3, or 4 with Tier 1 representing the highest-risk; and reviews and approves the facility’s security plan (Site Security Plan [SSP] or Alternative Security Program [ASP]).
+Through the CFATS process, the Cybersecurity and Infrastructure Security Agency (CISA) determines whether or not a facility is high-risk; assigns high-risk facilities a tier level of 1, 2, 3, or 4 with Tier 1 representing the highest risk; and reviews and approves the facility's security plan (Site Security Plan [SSP] or Alternative Security Program [ASP]).

 Chemical security is not a temporary issue.
 After a high-risk chemical facility's SSP/ASP is approved by CISA, the facility must continue to fully implement the security measures.
 CISA conducts inspections and/or audits at each of the CFATS covered facilities to review and approve security plans and to ensure facilities are continuing to fully implement the approved security measures.

 The CFATS regulation applies to facilities across many industries—including chemical manufacturing, storage and distribution, energy and utilities, agriculture and food, explosives, mining, electronics, plastics, universities and laboratories, paint and coatings, healthcare, and pharmaceuticals.